Skip to content

 Permission Settings

-• Compose File: The /root/nginx/compose.yml file is set with mode 0644.
+• Docker Compose File: /root/nginx/compose.yml is set with 0644 permissions.

 Available Ports for Connection

-Port Protocol Description
+Port Protocol Purpose

-80 TCP HTTP (redirects to HTTPS)
+80 TCP HTTP (Redirects to HTTPS / Certbot validation)

 Starting, Stopping, and Updating